Annapolis Mall

-Enclosed shopping mall in Maryland, U.S.
+Shopping mall in Anne Arundel County, Maryland, U.S.

 Annapolis Mall (formerly Westfield Annapolis) is an enclosed shopping mall in Parole, just east of the intersection of Interstate 97 and U.S. Route 50 and in close proximity to the mall's namesake of Annapolis, Maryland.
-Owned by Atlas Hill RE and Centennial Real Estate Management while being managed by the latter, the mall features 1,416,744 sq ft (131,622.6 m^{2}) of GLA, making it the second-largest shopping mall in Maryland after Arundel Mills.
-As of 2025, the mall features traditional anchor Macy’s, an 11-screen AMC Theatres, and other specialty retailers such as The Container Store, Zara, and Crate & Barrel.
+Owned and managed by Macerich, the mall features 1,416,744 sq ft (131,622.6 m^{2}) of GLA, making it the second-largest shopping mall in Maryland after Arundel Mills.

 History

 The site was at one time the location of the Annapolis terminus of the Washington, Baltimore and Annapolis Electric Railway, and was known as the "Best Gate" station, which had three single-ended and four double-ended sidings, where rail cars could be shunted on or off of the single-track WB&A east–west railway which ran to the north–south Baltimore and Ohio Railroad and Pennsylvania Railroad lines.
 This "Best Gate" station gave the name to the nearby Bestgate Road, which today runs along the northern perimeter of the mall.

-A free-standing, single-level Montgomery Ward store occupied the site during the 1970s.
-Following the construction and opening of a single-level mall on the site in 1980, Montgomery Ward became an anchor.
-Additional anchor stores included Washington, D.C.–based Garfinckel's and Hecht's, both with two levels.
+The first plans for a shopping mall on the site were submitted in 1968, with a free-standing, single-level Montgomery Ward store opening in the mean time in 1971.
+Construction for the shopping mall began on September 24, 1978, and was completed in 1980 for an opening celebration held on August 14 of that year.
+Other than Montgomery Ward, which was incorporated into the mall on opening, additional anchor stores included Washington, D.C.–based Garfinckel's and Hecht's, both with two levels.
+The mall was developed by May Centers, a division of The May Department Stores Company, which also owned the Hecht's department store chain.
+On opening, the mall featured around 600,000 sqft of GLA.
 The mall was expanded in 1983 with the addition of a single-level JCPenney.
-Garfinckel's closed in 1990 after the company went bankrupt.
-After the mall was acquired by Westfield Group, it was expanded again in 1994 with the addition of a two-level Nordstrom store as well as an expanded food court.
-In 1998 a two-level Lord & Taylor store opened which was followed by the opening of an 11-screen movie theater.
+Garfinckel's closed in 1990 after the company filed for Chapter 11 bankruptcy.

+Soon after May Centers, then known as CenterMark, was acquired by a consortium including Westfield Group in 1993, Annapolis Mall was expanded again in 1994 with the addition of a two-level Nordstrom store as well as an expanded food court.
+Westfield Group acquired the remaining shares in CenterMark, and thus Annapolis Mall, in 1996.
+The mall continued its expansion plans, adding a two-level Lord & Taylor store in 1998, which was followed by the opening of an 11-screen movie theater.
+During this time, the mall was renamed to Westfield Shoppingtown Annapolis.
 The Montgomery Ward store closed in 2001 and in 2002 was replaced with a Sears store.
-Hecht's became Macy's in September 2006.
+Hecht's was rebranded as Macy's in September 2006 after The May Department Stores Company, the mall's original owners, were ultimately acquired and folded into Federated Department Stores, now known as Macy's, Inc.